garygr2002/Rebalance/README.md

 1. A report of the current state of the portfolio
 2. A report of the state of the portfolio after proposed changes
-3. A file that shows currency differences between current and proposed holdings
+3. A file that shows currency differences between proposed and current holdings
 4. A file that describes the reallocation actions required to effect the proposed changes

 ### Motivation

 I have been interested in investing and investments for many years, and have sought throughout my professional career to save and invest diligently.
-During that time, I have periodically undertaken the task of rebalancing my personal investments using spreadsheets and a calculator.
+During that time, I have periodically undertaken the task of rebalancing my personal investments by hand using spreadsheets and a calculator.
 I found this to be an imprecise, tedious, and error-prone task.

 ### Why this Project?

-Beginning at the end of calendar year 2020, I changed my career focus from full-time employment and contract assignments to a long term status as a freelance software developer and data scientist.
+Beginning at the end of calendar year 2020, I changed my career focus from full-time employment, and contract assignments to a long term status as a freelance software developer and data scientist.
 In my capacity in this role, I undertook this project for two reasons.
 First, I desired a mostly automated tool to undertake the chore of rebalancing my investments.
 Second, I desired to showcase a large, publicly accessible software project that was conceived, designed, coded and documented solely by myself.

-In service of both goals, I decided to produce my own custom tool for the task rather than research utilities that might be commercially available, or open-source software.
-Reputable commercial software might have been a trustworthy choice for the task.
-I rejected this option for two reasons: 1) first, the expense, and; 2) the feeling that it might not be precisely what I needed.
-Open-source software from other developers might have been available.
-I also rejected this option for two reasons: 1) the legwork required to research the options, and; 2) less trust in the work of others.
+In service of both goals, I decided to produce my own custom tool for the task.
+Another option might have been to use existing commercial software, or an existing open-source project.
+I rejected a commercial software solution for two reasons, the first being the one-time, or ongoing expense.
+I also felt commercial software might not be exactly what I needed.
+I rejected open-source solutions for two reasons, the first being a lack of complete trust in any solution I might discover.
+The second reason was that I felt my time would be better spent professionally in developing my own software rather than in researching open-source solutions.
+After all, at the end of the day I could demonstrate a unique professionally accomplishment when developing my own tool.

 ### Input